joeygrimm/DynatracePerform2020/hot advance synthetics/README.md

 The content you will find here will be the actual synthetic config files (to be uploaded via script mode) and the API json files (to be uploaded via Dynatrace API)

+## SCRIPTING GUIDE
+Planning the script

+Before you record a script, identify the goals you want to accomplish.
+Here are some considerations:
+•	What functionality needs to be tested?
+•	Is this functionality supported by the Chrome browser agent?
+•	What should the script flow look like?
+•	How do you make sure the script is going to function properly?
+Before beginning the recording, walk through the business process in a native Chrome browser to make sure there are no performance problems that would prevent the recorder from successfully recording and playing the script.
+Scripting skills
+•	Dynatrace has video tutorials and documentation for Browser Monitors and HTTP Monitors
+•	Refining the monitor events requires a knowledge of HTML, CSS, and JavaScript
+•	It will be helpful to familiarize yourself with the browser clickpath events for the Recorder and scripts.
+Setting up a script
+When you create a monitor, don't try to squeeze in as many functionalities as possible.
+You can create multiple monitors, so that each monitor tests only one application function at a time, to keep each monitor as short and simple as possible.
+For example, for a shopping website, create separate scripts to log in, search for an item, add the item to the cart, provide shipping information, and pay for the item.
+Limiting the script to a single application function helps to isolate problem areas for troubleshooting.
+When you have cleaned up the script, play back the script to ensure it plays back successfully before activating.
+Script configuration best practices

+•	Clean up - Remove unnecessary events.
+For example, you clicked anywhere in the web page where there isn’t an element on accident, remove these click events.
+•	Event naming - Edit the default monitor and event names to provide unique and meaningful names.
+Using names that clearly identify the purpose of the monitor and each event makes maintaining the script easier.
+•	Validate everything - Include a validation in each event.
+Sometimes the script will load a different page than expected but will return a success.
+To ensure that specific text or images are loaded and correctly displayed on a page, create a content validation rule to target specific text, CSS, or DOM elements.
+•	Tag your monitor – Tags are a flexible and powerful way to organize your environment.
+It is essential a good tagging strategy is in place.
+Tags are used throughout the portal in areas where defining a set of entities is necessary as a basis such as charts, alerting profiles, maintenance windows, management zones, and more.
+See best practices and recommendations for tags.
+•	QA for 24 Hours – After the script has some time to run, verify it’s working as expected and adjust any events as needed (waits, locators, etc.) Once you have established a baseline of performance and the monitor is working as expected,
+•	Baseline for 2 weeks – After a baseline of performance has been established, adjust performance thresholds as needed.

 ## SCRIPTING TOOLS AND RESOURCES

 	+ CSS Selector Tester extension -- https://chrome.google.com/webstore/detail/css-selector-tester/bbklnaodgoocmcdejoalmbjihhdkbfon